telerik/teststudio-docs/docs/features/elements-explorer/find-element-by-image.md

 ### Image Usage Details

-The **Image Settings** section lists all steps, which use this element.
+The **Image Settings** section lists all steps, which use this element and image.

 ![Image used by][3]

+If the image is updated, the changes can be applied separately for the steps in use, using the **Apply** button - see [Known Scenarios Requiring Manual Adjustments](/knowledge-base/test-recording-kb/element-image-known-scenarios#one-element-with-multiple-images).
+The **Delete** button will remove the image without prompt warning and this will be permanent once the changes of element are saved.

+![Apply Image for certain steps, delete image][3a]

 ### Image Preview